Weiqifan1/pof-input-method/README.md

-The motivation for creating the POF system was thus to create a system that was easy to lean, could write any (common use) character without the need for scrolling through a list, yet using no more than 4 keystrokes plus the 1-9 numberkeys for selection.
+The motivation for creating the POF system was thus to create a system that was easy to lean, could write any (common use) character without the need for scrolling through a list, yet using no more than 4 keystrokes pr. character plus the 1-9 numberkeys for selection.

 Here "common use" means that when using the POFsimp dict and schema files,